doydoyi/Capstone_V1/README.md

-To be Edited.
+#Note:
-AI was used in this project. however, prompts were strictly limited to only pseudo-codes.
+AI was utilized upon the making of this project.
+As well as previous projects and repositories for reference.
+External sources were used as well, specifically StackOverFlow, GeekforGeeks, and Oracle Java documentation.